-In the earlier times, no rules of divorce were set, men used to divorce their women out of anger or any other reason and after some time they used to take them back.
-Women were not given any rights and they were forced to go back in the marriage with their ex-husbands.
-This inequality and injustice was addressed by Islam and there were rules set to divorce so that no injustice could take place.
+In earlier times, no rules of divorce were set.
+Men used to divorce their women out of anger or any other reason and after some time they used to take them back.
+Women were not given any rights and they were forced to go back in marriage with their ex-husbands.
+This inequality and injustice were addressed by Islam and there were rules set to divorce so that no injustice could take place.

 The Holy Prophet (Peace be upon him) said:

-Divorce in Islam is not only the right of man but also if a female is not comfortable with her husband,
+Divorce in Islam is not only the right of a man.
+But also if a female is not comfortable with her husband.

-if he beats her and does not give her due rights or compels her to do what is forbidden acts, she can ask
+If he beats her and does not give her rights or compels her to do what is forbidden acts, she can ask

 resolve the issue peacefully.

 In the holy Quran Divorce is prohibited when the courses are on. as it is said to be “harmful” [2:222].
 It was brought to the notice of the Holy Prophet (Peace be upon him) that Ibn Umar had divorced his wife.
 While she was menstruating.
 The divorce was declared to be illegal by Prophet (Peace be upon him) and Ibn Umar was asked to take his wife back [Bukhari 68:1].
 Thus divorce is only permitted in the state of tuhr (when women are clear from menstrual discharge)

 THE WAITING PERIOD (IDDAH):

 Every divorce must be followed by a period of waiting called Iddah.

 “O Prophet (Peace be upon him) when you divorce women, divorce them for their ‘Iddah (prescribed or waiting, time) [65:1]